 Any Generate employee involved in the day to day trading of the Scheme investments could reasonably be expected to influence Generate's investment decisions if the employee has, or plans to have, a personal interest in investments or planned investments of the Scheme.
 For example, if the investment manager had just bought a listed security in their personal capacity this may influence their decision to buy that same security for the Scheme.
-Any such employee is required to disclose any planned investments they make in their personal capacity into securities that are on the Scheme's AIL.
-Investments in their personal capacity include anything where the relevant staff member is a beneficiaries.
-When a new security is added to the AIL the relevant staff must disclose any interest they have in that security.
+Any such employee is required to disclose any planned investments they make in their personal capacity into securities that are on the Scheme's AlL.
+Investments in their personal capacity include anything where the relevant staff member is a beneficiary or their spouse and/or any of their children are beneficiaries.